Obscurus-network/Obscurus.ghost/README.md

 - Using requests to send data over to discord webhook
 - Why would you even use this?
 - This is just a project for me to try and learn python
-- Is just WIP, dont expect much
+- Is WIP, dont expect much

 Future plans:
 =